calvinckho/restvo-site/server/markdown/privacy-policy.md

 -   Geolocational data, including latitudinal and longitudinal data

--   User IDs and passwords for customers with accounts on the Ionic Services
+-   User IDs and passwords for customers with accounts on the Restvo Services

 -   Information about the performance, security, software configuration and availability of our software on your servers and network